-There's been a lot written about positive psychology in books such as Authentic Happiness and The Happiness Advantage (two books I highly recommend).
+There's been a lot written about positive psychology in books such as Authentic Happiness and The Happiness Advantage.
 At the core of each of these books, as well as others like them, is the fundamental question: Does positivity really matter?

-$ from product sales at conference I spoke at got jacked (glass 1/2 empty).
+Revenue from merchandise sales at speaking event got jacked (glass 1/2 empty).

-Just developed a better system for product sales (glass 1/2 full).
+Just developed a better system for merchandise sales (glass 1/2 full).

 The responses I received were interesting.
 Here are just a few examples: